Omar-B-Maldonado/Semantic-Wiki-Racer/README.md

 > 3. You should be able to run the code from there!
 > - In your IDE's ***terminal***, run the command ***mvn clean verify*** to build the project
 > - run the command ***java -jar target/SemanticWikiRacer-1.0-SNAPSHOT.jar***
+> - when prompted for the Admin password, provide the password to your OCI account (it's used to create the API token)